Financial-Times/origami/README.md

 ##### Type mixins

-If you want to output just the font-family, font-size, and line-height, with no additional styles, this can be done with the type mixins.
+If you want to output only the font-family, font-size, and line-height, with no extra styles, use the type mixins.

 Sass: